Alphabetical Plant Listing

 • Grows in a sturdy, upright clump up to 24-36 in. tall (60-90 cm) and 12-18 in. wide (30-45 cm).

-• Easy care, drought, heat, and humidity tolerant, deer and rabbit resistant, this Achillea is a perennial that is rich in many qualities aside from its good looks.
+• Easy care, drought, heat, humidity tolerant, and deer and rabbit resistant, this Achillea is a perennial rich in many qualities aside from its good looks.

 • Yarrows are a must if you are trying to attract butterflies!